 I typically cover the intersection of housing, economic hardship, health care and disability.
 My work has appeared in publications including The New York Times, The Washington Post, The Guardian, the San Francisco Chronicle and California Health Report, among others.

 I’m also a contributor to Nieman Storyboard and was a research editor for Air Mail, where I oversaw a monthly vertical.
-In addition, I work as a writing coach and developmental editor, helping to enhance writers’ voice on the page.
+In addition, I work as a writing coach and developmental editor — helping to enhance voice on the page — and a volunteer editor for the Prison Journalism Project.
 Formerly, I was a reporter for Ozy.

-My work has been supported by the Economic Hardship Reporting Project, the Fuller Project and the Journalists in Aging Fellows program, among others.
+My work has been supported by the Fund for Investigative Journalism, the Economic Hardship Reporting Project, the Fuller Project and the Journalists in Aging Fellows program.
 I’ve won nine San Francisco Press Club Awards and my work was part of a package recognized in the 2022 California Journalism Awards.
 I’m a member of The San Francisco Writers Grotto, ASME Next, the Association of Health Care Journalists, SPJ NorCal, Study Hall, The Writers’ Co-op and Solutions Journalism Network.
-I have taught a series of career development workshops on the business of freelancing at Duke University, my alma mater.
+I’ve taught about the business of freelancing at Duke University, my alma mater, and the Princeton Summer Journalism Program.

 I’m an avid long distance runner, skier, lover of the outdoors, road trip enthusiast, fangirl of the California coastline and visual artist, with an emphasis on portraiture and landscape painting.